Minnie Baldock

 Lucy Minnie Baldock (née Rogers; 20 November 1864 – 10 December 1954) was a British suffragette.
-Along with Annie Kenney, she co-founded the first branch in London of the Women's Social and Political Union.
+Along with Annie Kenney, she co-founded the first branch in London of the Women's Social and Political Union (WSPU).

 Life and activism

 Lucy Minnie Rogers was born in Bromley-by-Bow in 1864.
 She worked in sweated labour shirt factory and married Harry Baldock in 1888, and they had two children.
 The East End of London was known for its poor conditions and the Baldocks joined the Independent Labour Party (ILP) after the socialist Keir Hardie became their local Member of Parliament (M.P.) in 1892.
 She worked with Charlotte Despard and Dora Montefiore.
-She took charge of the local unemployment Fund that was used to mitigate extreme hardship.
+She took charge of the local unemployment fund that was used to mitigate extreme hardship.
 Women were not then allowed to be Members of Parliament, but the ILP chose her as their candidate to sit on the West Ham Board of Guardians in 1905.

 Baldock and Annie Kenney formed the first London branch (although it was in Canning Town, then in Essex) of the then Manchester based Women's Social and Political Union in 1906, holding meetings at Canning Town Public Hall.

 Baldock attended 21 December 1905 pre-election meeting of the Liberals at the Royal Albert Hall dressed as a 'maid' to Annie Kenney (who wore a fur coat) and both sat in a box and Kenney hung a banner over the edge saying 'Votes for Women' and called out, resulting in a disturbance.
 The next day Baldock visited Sir Henry Campbell-Bannerman with Kenney and Teresa Billington to ask about when Liberals would deal with female suffrage, resulting in Dora Montefiore congratulating Baldock's 'noble stand' in a postcard.

-Baldock became a paid employee of the WSPU and a mentor to Daisy Parsons, and had a postal order for 30shillings from Emmeline Pethick-Lawrence to cover the costs of attending meetings in Long Eaton, Derbyshire.
+Baldock became a paid employee of the WSPU and a mentor to Daisy Parsons, and had a postal order for 30 shillings from Emmeline Pethick-Lawrence to cover the costs of attending meetings in Long Eaton, Derbyshire.
 Speakers invited to address the Canning Town group included Emmeline Pethick-Lawrence, Annie Kenney and Flora Drummond.
 Baldock also organised and spoke at an open air meeting in Upton Park.
 Baldock was arrested on 23 October 1906 (along with Nellie Martel and Anne Cobden Sanderson) for disorderly conduct during the opening of Parliament.

 In 1907, she reported to the group on her visit to Jane Sbarborough in Holloway Prison when she heard about signalling between suffragettes, imprisoned at the same time, but not allowed to talk to each other.
 Baldock was also at the prison gate with Christabel Pankhurst to support Flora Drummond and others released to have a celebratory hotel breakfast.
 She also spoke in June 1907 at a Knightsbridge home event at the request of Louise Eates, Kensington WSPU and in August at a home in Kensington with Emmeline Pankhurst as noted by Sara Jessie Stephenson in her pamphlet No Other Way.